EdvinRitz/metadata-ai/README.md

 # metadata-ai
 Repository for bachelor thesis: "Automation using artificial intelligence".

-Python script for generating metadata for Word documents using DeBertaV3.
+Python script for generating metadata for Word documents using DeBERTaV3 through Huggingface.

 Run test.py in order to run the project.